 The White Cliffs Of Dover Were Our Gateway To Visit Canterbury Cathedral

-We finished our visit to Amsterdam and headed for our first port on the next leg of our cruise along the Northern coast of Europe.
+We finished our visit to Amsterdam and headed for our first port on the next leg of our cruise along the western coast of Europe.
 The White Cliffs of Dover were our gateway to visit Canterbury Cathedral.

 We did not spend much time in Dover but headed right for Canterbury.
 The Canterbury Cathedral played an interesting role in history in England.
 But it was the stunning interior of the church that we will always remember.